em-te/webextensions-mile-wide-back/README.md

 * Left click to navigate back
 * Right click to navigate forward
 * Middle-click to close the current tab
+* Left click and right click simultaneously to open a new blank tab
 * Rotate the mouse wheel to cycle through your tabs

-Using Fitt's Law, you can fling your wrist to the left of the screen without accuracy or coordination to reach the multi-purpose button.
+Using Fitts Law, you can fling your wrist to the left of the screen without accuracy or coordination to reach the multi-purpose button.
 You could even do this blind-folded.

 Your window needs to be maximized to work.